aghalarp/scuba-project/README.md

 scuba-project
 =============

-A dive planning project for ICS 414
+A dive planning project.
+Readme will be updated with usage and installation instructions.